mathukumillia/TaskMaster/README.md

 ```
 >> vt
 ```
-Once again, you can filter out uncompleted tasks from a particular list by
+Once again, you can filter for uncompleted tasks in a particular list by
 running:
 ```
 >> vt list_name